 Traditional Greek layered dip uses some of my favorite flavor combos and ingredients to create a refreshing dip that can double as an easy lunch!
-Try my dairy-free Greek dip for a Mediterranean-inspired dish that is bursting with flavor.
+Try my dairy-free Greek dip for a Vegetarian Mediterranean-inspired recipe that is bursting with flavor.

 This Greek-inspired recipe pairs fresh ingredients with marinated ones for a flavor that is bright, loud and perfect.
 I also whip up vegan tzatziki that is spot on in texture and taste.